 9:502 Then Muhammad makes ruling from the above that he can do the slaughtering of Eid, because it’s all food not money.

+9:512 foundling, if one who found it is kaafir, and kaafir comes claiming the child with two witnesses, then by qiyas the claimant wouldn’t get child, because what if its actually a muslim’s child someone else, but by istiḥsān we hand over the child.

+9:512 foundling is in hands of a muslim and a kafir, then two kaafir witnesses come, is their testimony accepted over Christian?
+By qiyas I wouldn’t accept testimony, but abandon qiyas and istiḥsān, that it would be accepted over a Christian who has the baby, but not over a muslim.

 9:531 If person says I’ll rent land from you muzara3a, on that you get 2/3 of produce, but he doesn’t say what he himself gets, qiyas says invalid, but by istiḥsān its fine and he gets 1/3

 9:563 If theres a muzara3a and owner of land dies, by qiyas contract should end right away, by istiḥsān avoid waste and let the season finish.

+9:573 if in a contract to take care of trees and split 50/50, then owner of trees dies when dates are unripe, then contract is over and the unripe dates should be split between heirs and worker 50/50, but if worker wants to keep caring for them and heirs want to sell them right away, worker is allowed to continue working on them until they ripen, and if worker wants to sell right away and heirs want to keep, they can pay off worker half value of the unripe dates.

 10:36 Someone can pay another in land with condition that he plant it that year and split it 50/50, by qiyas you’d have to say which plants are being planted cause they have differing effects on the Earth and so change its value, but by istiḥsān its ok.

 10:36 Someone can pay another land on condition that he plant it this season for the original owner to get ½ of proceeds, by qiyas youd have to specify what kind of plants because some labor is more intensive than others, but by istiḥsān its cool.